qmacro/qmacro.github.io/src/posts/2023-02-11-sap-codejam-on-service-integration-with-cap-in-utrecht.md

 ## HANA Cafe NL podcast

-After the main event had finished, I had the opportunity to join Wim and another participant Julian on a recording of an episode of the [HANA Cafe NL](https://saphanacafenl.podbean.com) podcast, with Twan van den Broek.
+After the main event had finished, I had the opportunity to join Wim and another participant Julian to record an episode of the [HANA Cafe NL](https://saphanacafenl.podbean.com) podcast, with Twan van den Broek.
 We talked about the day and it was a lot of fun, not to mention fascinating to see Twan's rather professional podcast recording equipment!

 ![Recording the podcast episode](/images/2023/02/Podcast-Recording.jpg)

 ## Wrapping up

-All in all it was a great day, made successful by the hosts at INNOV8iON and especially by all the participants who embraced the spirit of the SAP CodeJam event, getting to know each other while working through the learning material together.
+All in all it was a great day, made successful by the hosts at INNOV8iON and especially by all the participants who embraced the SAP CodeJam spirit, getting to know each other while working through the learning material together.

 During a couple of the post-exercise recap sessions, we even had bonus information shared with the group by some of the participants.
 Now that's what I call collaborative learning!